 - Cutting board and knife

-- 1/2 cup of organic Mung Dal (I recommend the Organic Tattva brand), soaked overnight (optional but recommended)
+- 1/2 cup chana dal, soaked overnight (I recommend the Organic Tattva brand)

 - 1/2 cup chopped zucchini